-Many eBay sellers, especially those who have recently opened an account, have heard of eBay sales limits, which are one of the safety measures deployed to make eBay a trustworthy buying and selling platform.
+Many eBay sellers, especially those who have recently opened an account, have heard of eBay sales limits, which are one of the safety measures deployed by eBay to make the marketplace a trustworthy buying and selling platform.

 But what are selling limits, and how can you negotiate and increase them quickly?